-And so we live through her words.
-And we can learn from them, especially, as parents.
-Below are a few Maya Angelou quotes, and what they can teach us about parenthood.
+So we live through her words, and we can learn from them, especially, as parents.
+Below are a few Maya Angelou quotes that can teach us about parenthood.

 In this age run rampant with narcissism and competition, we need to raise kids capable of giving back.
 Kids who aren’t spoiled and go through life with selfish expectations.

 So we teach gratitude.
-We show them how random acts of kindness garner joy for both giver and receiver.
-We teach them to give for the joy of doing so and not with any tit-for-tat expectations of receiving the same in return.
+We show them how random acts of kindness bring happiness to both giver and receiver.
+We teach them to give for the joy of doing so and not with any expectation of receiving the same in return.